alar49/anthro-benchmark/README.md

 ### On *cues* *grouping*

 The original methodology evaluated each cue detection **sequentially**, requiring **13 separate inference calls per turn per dialogue** (one for each cue).
 To (sensibly) reduce inference costs, I proposed combining multiple cues into simultaneous calls — creating diverse *cue-groups* each one including 1\~n cues.
-However, since semantically similar cues can introduce **prompt contamination** though **cross-cue interference** (leading to biased LLM responses), and given that no single grouping is universally optimal, I prompted multiple LLMs to generate *candidate grouping strategies*, from which I selected five distinct configurations for evaluation (see Table 3 and Table 4 below).
+However, since semantically similar cues can introduce **prompt contamination** though **cross-cue interference** (leading to biased LLM responses), and given that no single grouping is universally optimal, I prompted multiple LLMs to generate *candidate grouping strategies*, from which I selected five distinct configurations for evaluation.

 #### Candidate grouping strategies